gamingaddictionz03/HorizonM/README.md

 ﻿# HorizonM
-utility background process for the Horizon operating system (Nintendo 3DS)
+utility background process for the Nintendo 3DS (codename "Horizon")

 `HorizonM` is licensed under the `GNU GPLv3` license.
 See `LICENSE` for details.

 ## Current features
 * screen streaming using HorizonScreen
+* VRAM corruptor (hold `ZL`+`ZR`)

 ## Credits
 - Minnow - figuring out that Base processes can be used
-- ihaveamac - pointing me towards the right direction for fixing memory allocation on new3DS
+- ihaveamac - pointing me towards the right direction for fixing memory allocation on new3DS and getting HorizonScreen to compile on macOS
+- Stary - help with WinSockets in HorizonScreen
 - NekoWasHere @ reddit - betatesting
 - JayLine_ @ reddit - betatesting